sergioB79/theForge/site/forge/content/forge/ideas/rejected/goodhart-s-law.md

 SUBTITLE: When Measures Devour What They Mirror

+INFO:
+Examines how optimization against proxies corrodes systems, from bureaucracies to algorithms and institutions.
+Treats the law as a sharp diagnostic instrument, not a foundation for living or building.
+Argues its power is parasitic on deeper goals, supplying critique but no constructive architecture.
+Warns that overreliance breeds moral thinness and fashionable cynicism masquerading as sophisticated realism.

 This is a precise and dangerous tool, but not a pillar.
 It belongs with instruments, not foundations.
 We treat it with respect, and then we put it back in the toolbox.

 ❌ WHY THIS IDEA DOES NOT BELONG IN THE FORGE